sillyfellow/__for_fine_programmers/README.md

 4. Tower of Hanoi: Write a program to solve the problem of tower of Hanoi.
 The disks could be represented by numbers, and each pole/needle could be a list.
    a.
 Python - https://github.com/sillyfellow/pffp/blob/master/python/tower_of_hanoi.py

-5. Write a program to generate all the combinations of all the characters in a given string, or a list of characters
+5. Write a program to generate all the permutations of all the characters in a given string, or a list of characters